How to run SQL actions in persistent

 means of monad-control.
 Doing that invalidates resourcet’s assumptions:

-and yet it never makes it up to runResourceT
+and yet it never makes it up to runResourceT, and so your

 long-running app leaks resources.